 - And more…

 Bitdefender’s range and quality of extra features is excellent.
-The parental controls are some of the best available on the market, particularly as they offer so many customization options.
-The system tune-up tools are both easy to use and effective, and the VPN is comparable to many standalone VPNs — it’s also very good at accessing streaming sites, which many antivirus-bundled VPNs aren’t.
+The parental controls are some of the best antivirus-bundled parental controls on the market, particularly as they offer so many customization options.
+The system tune-up tools are both easy to use and effective, and the VPN is comparable to many standalone VPNs — it also works reliably with streaming sites, unlike many antivirus-bundled VPNs.

 Avira covers up to 5 devices across all operating systems, and it includes: